The Society of Biblical Literature was founded in 1880 to foster biblical scholarship.

 Seminars are established around well-defined research topics or projects with specific publication plans.
 Seminars have limited membership but permit auditors.
 Papers are discussed, not read.

-Biblical Characters in the Three Traditions
+Biblical Characters in Three Traditions (Judaism, Christianity, Islam)

 Pericope: Scripture as Written and Read in Antiquity